v3ceban/nvchad-config/README.md

 - Press `<leader>-C` for the list of quick commands or run `:ChatGPT` to see all avaliable functions

-#### o1 and o1-mini

-To use `o1` or `o1-mini` models some changes needed to be made to the plugin.
-A [PR](https://github.com/jackMort/ChatGPT.nvim/pull/483) has been made to the original repository, but until it's merged, I made my own fork duplicating these changes.

 ### Copilot

 Enables Copilot autocompletion